Table of Contents[Hide][Show]

 Some studies suggest the ketogenic diet may be effective as a short-term weight loss strategy.
 It may be especially helpful for those with insulin resistance.

-It may not be the best diet for those with other health conditions such as hypothyroidism.
+It may not be the best diet for those with other health conditions such as hypothyroidism though.
 You are also less likely to succeed in it because it’s a highly restrictive diet.

 Here’s the truth: it’s difficult to follow a no-sugar diet with absolutely no trace of the substance in your meals.
 You can, however, make better choices.